ETS-ReactNative4/IndoorMapApplication/README.md

 - Ability to zoom in, zoom out and pan.
 - Application is coded in React-Native.
 - Basic colour-code system.
+- Automatic zoom and pan system when searching a room.

 ## Future Concepts and Ideas